-Newark College of Engineering offers to qualified young men and women the opportunity to follow a course of study leading to the degree of Bachelor of Science in one of five major fields: Chemical, Civil, Electrical, Industrial, or Mechanical Engineering.
+Newark College of Engineering offers to qualified young men and women the opportunity to follow a course of study leading to the degree of Bachelor of Science in one of six major fields: Chemical, Civil, Electrical, Industrial, or Mechanical Engineering, or in Engineering Science.
 In each case the curriculum is sufficiently broad to permit a graduate to enter the engineering profession immediately, or to continue his studies in graduate school in engineering, science, or even in some other field.